AuDigitalHealth/lingo/docs/design/technologies.md

 - Embedded server: It comes with an embedded web server (Tomcat), making it easy to deploy and run the application.
-  Production-ready features: Includes metrics, health checks, and externalized configuration out of the box, which are used extensively in Snomio.
+  Production-ready features: Includes metrics, health checks, and externalized configuration out of the box, which are used extensively in Lingo.

-In Snomio, Spring Boot handles the web layer, security, and integration with other components like JPA and Postgres.
+In Lingo, Spring Boot handles the web layer, security, and integration with other components like JPA and Postgres.

 #### Spring Data JPA

-The Snomio application layer uses Spring Data JPA to interact with the database.
+The Lingo application layer uses Spring Data JPA to interact with the database.
 Spring Data JPA is a part of the larger Spring Data project, which aims to simplify data access in Spring applications.

 - Map Java objects to database tables (Object-Relational Mapping or ORM)